samspade21/vacasa-ha/memory-bank/debuggingStrategy.md

 This document outlines the systematic approach for debugging the Vacasa integration using logs and diagnostic information.
 The integration is designed with structured logging to enable rapid problem identification and resolution.

+**Current Status**: As of v1.3.0, major timing and reliability issues have been resolved.
+The integration is now production-ready with enhanced startup coordination, event-driven recovery mechanisms, and corrected calendar logic.
+This document is maintained for reference and for handling any future edge cases that may emerge.

 ## Logging Levels & Patterns

 ### DEBUG Level (Most Verbose)